groupvine/gv-doc/membership/importing.md

 </div>  <!-- END ADVANCED -->

+<div class="support">  <!-- START ADVANCED -->

+The "display name" part of an email address can differ between accounts.
+When an address is first uploaded with a display name, it sets a default display name to use for that address.
+If it is a primary address, then it also sets (or possibly updates) the account-override display name to use for emails sent by the associated account member (using this primary address, and any alternate addresses the account member may use).

+</div>  <!-- END ADVANCED -->

 <div class="support">  <!-- START SUPPORT -->

 When importing a new member, the imported member's primary ('email')